The 20 Best Benign Familial Neonatal Seizures Doctors Near Me

 Tuebingen, BW, DE

-Holger Lerche practices in Tuebingen, Germany.
+Holger Lerche practices practicing medicine in Tuebingen, Germany.
 Mr. Lerche is rated as an Elite expert by MediFind in the treatment of Benign Familial Neonatal Seizures.
-His top areas of expertise are Epilepsy, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Benign Familial Neonatal Seizures, Seizures, and Deep Brain Stimulation.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Benign Familial Neonatal Seizures, Genetic Epilepsy with Febrile Seizures Plus (GEFS+), Seizures, and Deep Brain Stimulation.

 Learn about our expert tiers